cloudfoundry/bosh/docs/running_bats_using_rake_tasks.md

 # BATs rake tasks

-There are 2 rake tasks that are designed to help with running BATs.
-They require minumum number of environment variables which are being used to construct deployment manifest.
-See `Envrionment variables` section below for the full list of environment variables.
+There are two rake tasks that are designed to help with running BATs.
+They require a minimum number of environment variables which are used to construct the deployment manifest.
+See [Environment variables](#environment-variables) section below for the full list of environment variables.

 ## Running BATs against existing director

-The following command should be used to run BATs against running director.
+The following command should be used to run BATs against a running director.

 ```
 $ cd bosh